mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Gmail forces you to see new messages in your inbox before you do anything else in the app.
 If there's information you need to find in an old email, you can't access it without risking distraction from new emails.

 Fortunately, there's a tool that solves this problem: [Inbox When Ready](https://inboxwhenready.org/).
-It allows you to access all of Gmail's normal functionality, but it hides new messages until you explicitly choose to see them.
+It allows you to access Gmail's standard functionality but hides new messages until you explicitly choose to see them.
 You can still allow messages to show up in your inbox immediately when they match certain rules (e.g., mail from a particular sender or with specific keywords).

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="inbox-when-ready.jpg" alt="Gmail screenshot with Inbox When Ready enabled" max_width="800px" img_link=true class="img-border" fig_caption=fig_caption %}

-If you use a desktop mail client like Outlook or Thunderbird, you can achieve the same effect as Inbox When Ready by disabling your mail client's automatic e-mail checking.
-Unfortunately, I haven't discovered a good solution for hiding my inbox on my phone.
+If you use a desktop mail client like Outlook or Thunderbird, disabling automatic email checking achieves the same effect as Inbox When Ready.
+Unfortunately, I haven't discovered an equivalent solution for mobile devices.
 {: .notice--info}

 ### Move your to-do list out of your inbox